Is It Fair to Accept a Job Offer with 20 Days of Unpaid Work? What Would You Do?

 Dear member,

 Making an employee work for free is against the Factory Act or Shops and Establishment Act.
-An employee, whether hired for casual work or otherwise, must get remuneration commensurate with the duration of work, quality of work or the quantum of work.
-Indian labour laws do not have a provision for "free of cost" work.
+An employee, whether hired for casual work or otherwise, must receive remuneration commensurate with the duration of work, quality of work, or the quantum of work.
+Indian labor laws do not have a provision for "free of cost" work.

-The employer includes a condition in the offer letter that the candidate needs to do unpaid work in their company and wants to play safe.
-As such a newly joined candidate will be on probation and during probation the candidates can be removed with just a notice.
-So the employer can discontinue the employment without having a liability to pay anything to the candidate.
-So, the employers want a cake and eat it too.
+The employer includes a condition in the offer letter that the candidate needs to do unpaid work in their company and wants to play it safe.
+As such, a newly joined candidate will be on probation, and during probation, the candidates can be removed with just a notice.
+Therefore, the employer can discontinue the employment without having a liability to pay anything to the candidate.
+Thus, the employers want to have their cake and eat it too.

 Lastly, it is about setting a new trend too.
-If you agree to this unusual job offer, the employer's expectation will rise and they will expect the same from the other job candidates also.
-The malaise will spread to the other employers and it could become the industry norm.
+If you agree to this unusual job offer, the employer's expectations will rise, and they will expect the same from other job candidates as well.
+The malaise will spread to other employers, and it could become the industry norm.

 Thanks,